A sponsored post

 - lease of a cell phone, computer, laptop, tablet, fax machine, etc. that reasonably relate to earning commission income

-Note that mortgage fees (both the interest and principal) is not an eligible expense.
-Neither is furniture, home renovations, or décor.
+Note that mortgage fees (both the interest and principal) are not eligible expenses.
+Neither are furniture, home renovations, or décor.

 How to Claim the Deduction